-- Early Validation (EV) projects: Deliver robust translational evidence that a Target-of-Interest (TOI) is associated with a specific cancer type(s) based on data from knowledge bases and from studies demonstrating that perturbation of the TOI in relevant cell-based models produces anti-cancer effects sufficient to trigger a drug discovery campaign. - Early Accelerator (EA) projects: Deliver a validated primary assay to enable initial screening of molecules against a defined target.
+- Early Validation (EV) projects: Deliver robust translational evidence that a Target-of-Interest (TOI) is associated with a specific cancer type(s) based on data from knowledge bases and from studies demonstrating that perturbation of the TOI in relevant cell-based models produces anti-cancer effects sufficient to trigger a drug discovery campaign.
+At the end of the EV stage, a strategy and approach to interrogate the target must be available. - Early Accelerator (EA) projects: Deliver a validated primary assay to enable initial screening of molecules against a defined target.
 Preliminary evidence of linearity of results between the primary assay and supporting secondary assays under development is also required.
 At the end of the EA stage, teams must demonstrate the capability and capacity to scale up production of reagents, recombinant proteins, and/or cell systems needed to support the medium-high throughput screening campaigns of the Late Accelerator stage. - Late Accelerator (LA) projects: Focus on screening, using validated primary, secondary, and orthogonal assays and deliver confirmed Hit molecules against a defined target supported by evidence of disease association.
-A confirmed Hit molecule should possess features that support its potential to become a Lead molecule. - Lead Generation (LG) projects: Deliver high-quality Lead molecules (small or large), with demonstrated in vivo efficacy, ideally accompanied by pharmacodynamic and/or efficacy biomarkers, and markers of resistance (where applicable), that correlate with target modulation.
+A confirmed Hit molecule should possess features that support its potential to become a Lead molecule. - Lead Generation (LG) projects (LG projects are not eligible for this competition): Deliver high-quality Lead molecules (small or large), with demonstrated in vivo efficacy, ideally accompanied by pharmacodynamic and/or efficacy biomarkers, and markers of resistance (where applicable), that correlate with target modulation.
 Lead molecule profiles should be sufficiently mature to attract partnership/investment for further development and ultimately commercialization.
 In addition, a clear path for development of defined biomarkers to guide patient selection is required together with a Target Product Profile (TPP).

-A minimal definition of a Hit is a molecule series with an understood Structure-Activity Relationship (SAR) and selectivity profile in relevant in vitro models.
+&lt;sup>1A minimal definition of a Hit is a molecule series with an understood Structure-Activity Relationship (SAR) and selectivity profile in relevant in vitro models.

-A minimal definition of a Lead is a molecule series with an understood SAR and selectivity profile in pharmacologically relevant in vivo models.
+&lt;sup>2A minimal definition of a Lead is a molecule series with an understood SAR and selectivity profile in pharmacologically relevant in vivo models.

-A TPP outlines the desired profile or characteristics of a drug that is aimed at a particular disease.
+&lt;sup>3A TPP outlines the desired profile or characteristics of a drug that is aimed at a particular disease.
 In addition, a TPP states the intended use, target populations and other desired attributes of a drug, including safety and efficacy-related characteristics.